 This webinar originally occurred on December 7, 2022

 Presenter: Sara M. Getz, Ph.D., D-ABFA

-The Transition Analysis 3 (TA3) age-at-death estimation method was developed as part of an international research project supported by National Institute of Justice (NIJ) award #2014-DN-BX-K007.
-This presentation provides a brief history of the TA3 project from its beginnings in the late 1990s to its current status two decades later.
-Participants will learn about the iterative process used to identify traits and develop definitions and will be introduced to the TA3 Trait Manual and generic data collection form.
-The structure and use of the TA3 software (Beta Version 0.8.4), including its output and limitations, recommendations for data collection, and future research will also be discussed.
+The Transition Analysis 3 (TA3) age-at-death estimation method was developed with support from the National Institute of Justice.
+Participants will learn about the iterative process used to identify traits and develop definitions, and will be introduced to the TA3 Trait Manual and generic data collection form.
+The structure and use of the TA3 software (Beta Version 0.8.4), recommendations for data collection, and future research will also be discussed.